Tate Modern, London, UK

-Our comprehensive service covers all aspects of building engineering, architecture, design, and consultancy.
+Our comprehensive service covers all aspects of building engineering, architecture, Landscape & Urbanism, design, and consultancy.
 We offer clients a complete range of services throughout the entire building’s life cycle.
 And have an extensive track record in developing technology & science, retail, hotels, residential, education, arts & culture, and sports buildings.

 The global High-rise and Hospitals divisions combine our Nordic heritage of cost-efficiency and high standards with a local presence across the globe.
 We are second to none when it comes to applying digital design tools, off-site construction practices and designing timber structures.

 Ramboll has great experience in designing high-rise buildings.
 Read about a selection of the significant buildings Ramboll has been involved in.

 Officially opened on 17th June 2016 the new Tate Modern extension later named the Blavatnik building is an iconic world-class addition to London’s skyline.
 Enabling new ways to display Tate's collection, the new building has been instrumental to Tate Modern's recent success, as it topped the polls as the UK's most visited attraction in 2018.

 The New Karolinska Solna is one of the world’s biggest and most ambitious hospital projects.
 The hospital was completed in 2017 and offers highly qualified specialist care and a world-class research environment.